 5.1.3.
 DID statistics are published on a monthly basis as provisional and therefore subject to change.
 The provisional data are extracted from the database just over 3 months after the period.
 Submitters may continue to submit and refresh data on the DID dataset.
-Final data are extracted from the database just over 6 month after the period.
-Whilst the statistics are designated as experimental, revisions for some providers were significant as they improved the quality and completeness of the information submitted.
+Final data are extracted from the database 6 months after the period.
+The statistics were designated as experimental until 2015/16.